Perfect Peach Sangria

 You Will Need

-1 cup (235 ml) Grand Marnier
+1 cup (235ml) Grand Marnier

-1 (12-ounce) can peach nectar, chilled
+1 (12oz) can peach nectar, chilled

-2 peaches, pits removed and sliced
+2 peaches, pits removed and sliced, or 2 cups frozen peach slices

-1 cup (125 grams) mixed berries
+1 cup (6oz) mixed berries

 Sparking water, optional to turn into spritzers